Regulatory Compliance Automation

 1. All Terraform state changes in the past quarter2.
 Security group modifications (who changed what, when)3.
 IAM policy changes and their justifications from PR descriptions4.
 Encryption configuration status for all data stores5.
 Network access control changes

-Cross-reference each change against our SOC 2 CC6.1 (logical access)and CC6.3 (network access) requirements.
-Flag any changes that lacka corresponding approval in the PR process.
+Cross-reference each change against our SOC 2 CC6.1 (logical access)and CC6.6 (boundary protection / network controls) requirements.
+Flagany changes that lack a corresponding approval in the PR process.

 Section titled “SOC 2 Evidence Package Generation”SOC 2 Type II audits require evidence that controls operated effectively over a period (usually 6-12 months).
 Generating this evidence manually is the most time-consuming part of the audit.